JamesMartin1998/Django-Project/README.md

  - The movie title and image is used to continue the consistent theme as throughout and clearly show the user the movie selected in their booking.
  - Using the 'Showing' dropdown box, users are able to change their showing for the selected movie.
 This enables them to change to a more suitable location, date, time.
  - Users are also able to input a new 'Number of Tickets'.
 This enables users to have flexibility over situations where additional people want to join there party, as well as if members need to cancel their ticket without canceling the whole group.
- - The 'Number of Tickets' input, has the same valiadtion applied as the for the 'Order' form.
+ - The 'Number of Tickets' input, has the same validation applied as the for the 'Order' form.
 Consequently users are unable to book tickets that are a higher amount than the remaining number of seats remaining for the showing, a negative number of tickets, more than eight tickets, 0 tickets, string values or float values.
 Attempting to submit the form with one of these invalid formats will result in an error message to explain the problem, and the page reloading.
  - If the user decides to change the number of tickets for a booking, the number of seats remaining for the affected showing or showings will update correctly.
  - Upon submission of a valid form by clicking the 'Submit' button, the user will receive a success message to inform them that their booking has updated successfully and they will be redirected to the home page.
 The user is then able to see their new booking details in the 'Active Bookings' section.